vkari/nodeapp/README.md

 These values are passed to the deploy workflows and written into Helm values at runtime.

-When `akamaiCacheClear` is enabled in the trusted configuration, the workflow purges Akamai cache using the `aem_env` value from the environment's `config.yaml`.
-This value is exposed as the `AEM_ENV` environment variable and is passed to the purge script automatically.
+When `akamaiCacheClear` is enabled in the trusted configuration, the workflow purges Akamai cache using the `cp_codes` defined for the deployment environment in its `config.yaml`.
+These codes are exposed via the `AKAMAI_CP_CODES` environment variable and passed to the purge script automatically.